Fundator/NVDB-Hackathon/README.md

 After [registration](https://docs.google.com/forms/d/e/1FAIpQLScPrNp60y64bhgeBWeho6t3uDYlnE1bjeuu8apUUiyVfp1Sfw/viewform), you will get invitation to a slack workspace for the hackathon.

 ## General information
-TBA
+* Location: Klæbuveien 127B, 6th floor.
+(Kantina)
+* Food and drinks provided by NoIS.
+* Rooms will be made available.

 ## Data sources
 We will provide prepared and cleaned datasets in .csv-format for a subset of the data.
 You are more than welcome to download your own dataset, as long as you consider the time constraint for the hackathon.
+It may be wise to restrict your problem to eg. a geographical are or a certain time period.

 ### Nasjonal Vegdatabank(NVDB)
 * [Overview](https://datakatalogen.vegdata.no/) of all the data available in NVDB.